-- If you don't usually workout every day, try rowing/skiing for several days in a row.
-The workouts can be short, but see how it feels to row/ski more often.
+- If you don't usually workout every day, try working out for several days in a row.
+The workouts can be short, but see how it feels to row/ski/ride more often.

 - Keep some stretching in your routine or add it if you haven't been doing it regularly.

 - Think about when you will fit your extra Holiday Challenge workouts into your schedule.
 If it requires you to workout at a different time of day than usual, try it out ahead of time to see how it feels.